Pranav8206/Pranav-Mavle/README.md

-- 👋 Hi, I’m @Pranav8206
+- 👋 Hi, I’m @PranavMavle
-- 👀 I’m have interest in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m pursuing my engineering.
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me noway
+- 📫 Aim is to create impactful softwares.
-- 😄 Pronouns: he
-- ⚡ Fun fact: nothing
-- 🤣🤣🤣🤣🤣🤣🤣🤣

 <!---
 Pranav8206/Pranav8206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.